IIIF/api/source/presentation/4.0/model.md

 All Containers _MUST_ be identified by a URI and it _MUST_ be an HTTP(S) URI.
 The URI of the Container _MUST NOT_ contain a fragment (a `#` followed by further characters), as this would make it impossible to refer to a segment of the Container's area using the [media fragment syntax][org-w3c-media-frags] of `#xywh=` for spatial regions, and/or `#t=` for temporal segments.
 The temporal segment _MUST_ be expressed using seconds.
 Containers _MAY_ be able to be dereferenced separately from the Manifest via their URIs as well as being embedded.

-Containers _MUST_ have an `items` property which is a list of Annotation Pages.
+Containers _SHOULD_ have an `items` property which is a list of Annotation Pages.
 Each Annotation Page, defined below, maintains a list of Annotations, which associate Content Resources to be rendered as part of the Container.
 Annotations that do not associate content to be rendered, but instead are about the Container such as a comment or tag, are recorded using Annotation Pages in the `annotations` property of the Container.

 For Timelines and Canvases, Annotations _MUST NOT_ target spatial or temporal points or regions outside of the bounds of the Container.
 For Scenes with a `duration`, Annotations _MUST NOT_ target temporal points or regions outside of that duration.
 Scenes, Canvases and other content with spatial extents _MUST NOT_ be annotated directly onto a Timeline which does not have a spatial extent.
 Resources with a `duration`, including Timelines and Canvases, _MAY_ be painted into Canvases and Scenes without a `duration`, however the playback of the resource will not able to be controlled or synchronized without other time-based media.